bzminer/bzminer/README.md

   disable_huge_pages         Allocate with ordinary pages rather than huge ones.
 Huge pages are meant to help - a large ring is far fewer TLB entries at 2 MB than at 4 KB - but on a working set that already fits the TLB they buy nothing while still needing privileges.
 This is how a rig owner finds out which case theirs is.
 CLI: --disable_huge_pages pool                       Active pool(s) from pools[]: an index (0 or "0"), an array ([0, 2] = multiple pools), or [] for monitoring mode.
 Omit = all pools (first primary, rest failover).
 CLI: --pool force_algo                 Override the algorithm on the configured pools, whatever wrote them.
 One algorithm ("warthog") sets pool 0; a list sets one pool each, in order - either JSON (["warthog", "xelis"]) or comma separated ("warthog,xelis").
 It is TOP-LEVEL, not a field inside pools[], because a mining OS rewrites the pool block from its own algorithm list - so an algorithm bzminer gained after that front-end shipped cannot be selected in its UI, and an override placed inside pools[] would be overwritten by it.
 CLI: --force_algo device_select              Which GPUs mine, as a comma- or space-separated list of device numbers and/or pci ids ("0,2", "29:0", "0000:29:00").
 Bare entries are an ALLOWLIST - only those cards mine - and entries prefixed '!' a DENYLIST ("!1" = every GPU but device 1).
 The two cannot be mixed, since "0,!1" has two readings and neither is obviously right.
 Empty = every GPU mines.
 This is the one-line form of devices[].enabled and the two are ANDed, so a card disabled in either place does not mine.
 GPUs only: the CPU is governed by device_types.cpu / cpu_threads.
+RIG-WIDE - to keep a card out of ONE algorithm of several, name it in that algorithm's pools[].devices ("!1") instead.
 CLI: --devices intensity                  Mining intensity for every GPU that does not name its own in devices[]: how much work one launch is asked for, in units of 65536 nonces (1-4096).
 0 = auto, which lets the algorithm choose. devices[].intensity is addressed by enumeration index and still wins where it is set, so this is the one to use for a whole rig.
 Shown as i<n> in the mining table's cfg column.
 CLI: --intensity cpu_threads                How many CPU threads mine.
 0 = auto, which holds back one processor on a small machine and two above 8 threads, so the miner's own threads - and yours - are not competing with workers.
 Set it to the full thread count to mine on everything.
 Caps every CPU pool the run starts, including an algorithm's own - Pearl's share prover used to size itself from the machine and ignore this.
 Movable while mining with the console's [t]/[T] keys.
 CLI: --cpu_threads cpu_affinity               Which processors mine, as a list: "0-7,16,18".
 Takes PRECEDENCE over cpu_threads, since it names the processors outright.
 Everything not listed is left for the miner's management threads.
 CLI: --cpu_affinity